 The Perfume River runs through the middle of Hue and can be a relaxing break from city life.
 Boat tours are available where you can jump off and explore the banks of the Perfume and other areas of Hue.
 Or simply take a walk along the river at night to find little shops with lanterns lit that weren’t open during the day.

 Hue Walking Tour

 You can get a good overview of the city in one afternoon if you happen to be visiting on a Saturday or Sunday.
-The free tours are led by locals who are students or recent graduates.
-They get to practice their English and you can to see Hue!
-Visit their website for more info and other Hue tours.
+Getting to see a city from a locals perspective is always the best way to experience a new place.